d6t/d6tflow/README.md

 # Databolt Flow

 For data scientists and data engineers, `d6tflow` is a python library which makes building complex data science workflows easy, fast and intuitive.
-It is built on top of workflow manager luigi but unlike luigi it is optimized for data science workflows.
+It is **primarily designed for data scientists to build better models faster**.
+For data engineers, it can also be a lightweight alternative and help productionize data science models faster.
+Unlike other data pipeline/workflow solutions, `d6tflow` focuses on managing data science research workflows instead of managing production data pipelines.

 ## Why use d6tflow?